Pizza Dough Not Rising

 Here’s What You Can Do if the Problem is the Water

-You might not have expected that higher hydration can affect the amount of elasticity that you’re looking to have.
+You might not have expected higher hydration to affect the elasticity you’re looking for.

 The starting point is 65-70% hydration based on the amount of flour vs. water.
 If you have 1000 grams of flour and 650 grams of water, this is 65% hydration.